-ProtonMail is a Switzerland-based email client that offers end-to-end encryption between its users by default.
+Proton Mail is a Switzerland-based email client that offers end-to-end encryption between its users by default.
 We cover some of its more advanced uses and configurations, and tackle some of its main issues head-on.

-ProtonMail is a Switzerland-based email client that offers end-to-end encryption between its users by default.
-This means that, communication between anyone whose email is managed by ProtonMail can only be viewed by members of that party; no outside parties, including ProtonMail itself, can view the content of any messages sent through the service.
-ProtonMail uses PGP — Pretty Good Privacy, an encryption standard commonly used for encrypting the content of emails.
+Proton Mail is a Switzerland-based email client that offers end-to-end encryption between its users by default.
+This means that communication between anyone whose email is managed by Proton Mail can only be viewed by members of that party; No outside parties, including Proton Mail itself, can view the content of any messages sent through the service.
+Proton Mail uses PGP, Pretty Good Privacy, an encryption standard commonly used for encrypting the content of emails.

-PGP is famously tricky to use, but through its design, ProtonMail simplifies things a great deal.
-If you’re already used to using a client like Mailvelope, Thunderbird with Enigmail, or Apple Mail with GPGTools, you already have a good basis for getting started.
+PGP is famously tricky to use, but through its design, Proton Mail simplifies things a great deal.
+If you’re already using a client like Mailvelope, Thunderbird, or Apple Mail with GPG Suite, you have a good basis for getting started.
 If you’ve never used PGP, or need a refresher on the fundamentals, have a look at one of EFF’s excellent explainers.

-This guide takes you through how to safely and effectively use ProtonMail’s web app, which you access via your browser at https://mail.protonmail.com.
-Android and iOS apps are also available for mobile, and those with a Plus account can also use a tool called The ProtonMail Bridge to check your email from Thunderbird, Apple Mail, or your desktop client of choice.
+This guide takes you through how to safely and effectively use Proton Mail’s web app, which you access via your browser at https://mail.proton.me.
+Android and iOS apps are also available for mobile, and those with a paid account can use the Proton Mail Bridge to check your email from Thunderbird, Apple Mail, or your desktop email client of choice.

-If you’re already curious about ProtonMail, then you are probably keenly aware that email communication can be spied upon.
+If you’re already curious about Proton Mail, then you are probably keenly aware that email communication can be spied upon.
 Let’s dig a little further into how and why that might happen.

-Most email providers use a protocol called TLS, or Transport Layer Security to securely deliver email between the sender and recipient’s servers.
-This makes sure that the minute you press send from your inbox, the email should not be eavesdropped on by anyone on its way between your and your friends’ email providers.
+Most email providers use a protocol called TLS, or Transport Layer Security, to securely deliver email between the sender and recipient’s servers.
+In the past, this was also called by its earlier protocol, SSL, or Secure Socket Layer, which TLS replaced.
+This makes sure that the minute you press send from your inbox, the email should not be eavesdropped on by anyone between your and your friends’ email providers.
 Ideally, the only people who can read the content of your email are you, your friends, and the email provider itself.

 This seems like a perfect way to keep a message confidential, and it almost is!
 The only hitch?
 All parties must have the same capability to encrypt and decrypt messages to one another before an E2EE line of communication can be initiated.

-If you're using ProtonMail to email someone who is not on ProtonMail, you should assume the content is not end-to-end encrypted and can be read by third parties that helped deliver the message.
-This may be your conversational partner's email provider (e.g., Gmail), as well as internet service providers (e.g., Comcast) if the connection is not secure.
+If you're using Proton Mail to email someone who is not on Proton Mail, you should assume the content is not end-to-end encrypted and can be read by third parties that helped deliver the message.
+This may be your conversational partner's email provider (e.g. Gmail) or internet service providers (e.g. Comcast) if the connection is not encrypted in transit.

-The distinctions might seem hard to grasp at first, but they’re worth understanding if you are to get the most value out of using ProtonMail and other end-to-end encrypted communication systems.
+Here’s a handy guide to get the most value out of Proton Mail and other end-to-end encrypted communication systems.

 |If the sender is a...||If the recipient is...||TLS by default?||E2EE by default?|